voltsn/knowledgebase/rust/ownership.md

 - Rust allows for returning multiple values using a tuple.
 - Rust's feature for using a value without transferring ownership is called _references_.
-- A reference is similar to a pointer in that it's and address in memory, however a reference will always point to a valid value for the life of that refernce.
+- A reference is similar to a pointer in that its an address in memory, however a reference will always point to a valid value for the life of that reference.
 - `&` represents a refference.
 The opppiste of a reference is called dereferencing and its represented by `*`.
 - Creating a reference is called _borrowing_.